Student bursary scheme

 The Boots Benevolent Fund is a registered charity offering support to eligible current and former Boots colleagues (dispensers, technicians and pharmacists) in the UK, as well as their immediate relatives and dependants experiencing financial hardship.

 Please note that locums who have worked for Boots are not eligible to apply.
-For more information, go to the Boots guide.
+You can find out more and download an application form here.

-Our Bursary scheme helps final year students experiencing financial difficulty due to an ongoing adversity.
+Our Bursary scheme helps final year students experiencing financial difficulty due to an ongoing significant challenge.
 Read on for more information on who is eligible and how to apply.

 The short self-study module covers ways you can determine what is causing your stress and tips to help manage stress and anxiety as a pharmacy student.